quoctinh-dev/quoctinh-dev/README.md

 My goal is to become a Backend Developer specializing in Java and Spring Boot technologies.

-I am currently building a solid foundation in backend engineering, database systems, and software architecture while preparing for project-based internships and real-world software development opportunities.
+I am currently building a strong foundation in backend engineering, database systems, and software architecture while preparing for project-based internships and real-world software development opportunities.

----

-## Engineering Philosophy

-> Software engineering is not only about writing code.
-It is about understanding requirements, designing maintainable systems, solving meaningful problems, and continuously improving through learning and practice.

 ---